Anglo-Russian War (1807–1812): Naval raids in the Barents Sea

 In time, the Anglo-Russian War overlapped with the Gunboat War against Denmark-Norway, leading the British to expand their trade embargo to Russian waters and to forays by the British navy northwards into the Barents Sea.
 The navy conducted raids on Hasvik and Hammerfest and disrupted the Pomor trade, the Norwegian trade with Russia.

 In June 1809 HMS Nyaden participated in one or two actions.
-First, her boats conducted a night raid on Kildin Island that wiped out a Russian garrison.
-Boats from Nyaden also captured some 22-3 coastal trading vessels in the Kola River, many upriver from the present city of Murmansk.
+First, her boats conducted a night raid on Kildin Island that neutralised a Russian garrison there.
+Boats from Nyaden also captured some 22–23 coastal trading vessels in the Kola River, many upriver from the present city of Murmansk.
 Nyaden also took several other Russian vessels at sea as prizes.

 Nyaden was probably the vessel whose boats in July took possession of Catherine Harbour, in the ostrog, or fortified settlement, of Kola.
-The British also commandeered all the stores belonging to the White Sea Company (est. 1803 at Archangelsk).
+The British also commandeered all the stores belonging to the White Sea Company (est. 1803 at Arkhangelsk).
 The Times reported that this was the first British engagement in Russian territory, news of the actions on Kildin Island either being subsumed or overlooked.

 British naval involvement in the region continued into 1811.
 On 3 August 1810, the brig Gallant captured the St. Peder.
 Next year, on 2 January, Gallant captured the Danish privateer Restorateur off the Norwegian coast.
 Restorateur was armed with six 12-pounder guns and had a crew of 19 men.
 Four months later, on 5 April, Gallant captured the Victoria.
 Then on 1 August 1811, the frigate Alexandria, which was operating out of the Lieth station, captured the Russian vessels Michael, Ivan Isasima, and St. Oluff, and their cargoes.

 Persia

-During the Russo-Persian War (1804–1813), several British officers, part of Sir John Malcolm's 1809 embassy to Persia, remained in that country, providing training to the reforming Persian army.
-One of the British officers, William Monteith, accompanied Abbas Mirza on his unsuccessful campaign in Georgia and then commanded a frontier force and the garrison of Erivan.
+During the Russo-Persian War, several British officers, who were part of Sir John Malcolm's 1809 embassy to Persia, remained in Persia and provided training to the reforming Persian army.
+One of the officers, William Monteith, accompanied Abbas Mirza on his unsuccessful campaign in Georgia and then commanded a frontier force and the garrison of Erivan.